Visiting Atlanta on a budget? Here are fun and free things to do!

 9. Georgian Terrace Hotel

-This iconic hotel in Atlanta has been the background of a lot of movies.
-The classic architecture makes it for a popular stop for photos (we’ve shot several weddings / portraits here).
+This iconic hotel in Atlanta has been the background of many movies.
+The classic architecture makes it a popular photo spot (we’ve shot several weddings and portraits here).

 10. Take a Stroll in the Oakland Cemetery

 This historic cemetery is a beautiful place to visit and home to some of Atlanta’s most famous deceased people.
-It’s a popular spot for photographers too (our photography club at Georgia Tech went here on an excursion).
+It’s also a popular spot for photographers (our photography club at Georgia Tech went here on an excursion).

 11. Cool Off at Centennial Olympic Park

 The Fountain of Rings is a popular spot to cool off during the summer.
 There is also free live music and events throughout the year.
 If you’re visiting the Coke Museum or Georgia Aquarium, it’s a short walk from there.